Best resume website builder – top solutions for your online CV

 Squarespace also gives you decent in-house SEO and marketing tools.
 These tools will help you appear better on Google, making recruiters find your website easily.

 Squarespace does not offer a free plan, buuuut you get a 14-day free trial with any of the paid plans and a 14-day money-back guarantee once you’ve been billed.
-Let’s see what Squarespace’s plans can offer you:
+Additionally, all paid options come with a free SSL, a free domain, SEO tools, unlimited storage and bandwidth, as well as access to extensions, and basic metrics.
+As for the differences, let’s see what Squarespace’s plans can offer you:

-- Advanced Commerce ($40 a month) – selling subscriptions and abandoned cart recovery
+- Advanced Commerce ($40.00/mo) – selling subscriptions and abandoned cart recovery.

 Overall, Squarespace is a great platform that gives you all the tools you need to build and manage your resume website.
 Its design templates are best-in-class and its social media integration and marketing capabilities make it a solid choice for anyone looking to create an eye-catching, modern, and professional resume website.